COVID-19 - information and guidance for social, community, and residential care settings

 The decision to test and the results must not impact on the urgency of responding to the needs of the child and ensuring their safety and wellbeing.

 Residential respite or short breaks services

 The respite advice included in this guidance applies to:

 - residential respite facilities for children (including those registered as care homes)

 - stand-alone residential respite facilities for adults and older people (settings registered as care homes)

 - respite-providing care homes for older people that are not considered stand-alone facilities

 Facilities that are unsure about which guidance applies can contact the Health and Social Care Partnership Oversight Group or local HPT.

 They will advise based on the characteristics of the setting.

-Complete the respiratory screening questions in the NIPCM community IPC COVID-19 pandemic appendix for service users admitted from the community for respite or for a short break.
+Complete the respiratory screening questions in Appendix 21: COVID-19 Pandemic IPC Controls for Health and Social Care Settings for service users admitted from the community for respite or for a short break.